 The country of France has also made a major contribution to the world of cold brew.
 French soldiers are noted to have served a form of cold brew coffee as early as 1837 when they took Mazagran Fortress in Algiers, Algeria.
 It is because of this origin that this version of the drink is known as a Mazagran.

-What Is the Appeal of Cold Brew Coffee?
+What Do People Like Cold Brew Coffee?

 It is typical for many coffee traditionalists to wonder about the appeal of cold brew.
 It is no secret that most people think of coffee as a hot beverage and this has been the case for most of its history in most of the world.
 The reality is that cold brew offers up a certain complexity and depth of flavor that have made it increasingly popular with coffee aficionados in recent years.